stellarsquall/terraform-sample/terraform-getting-started.md

 Visit [Terraform.io](https://www.terraform.io/downloads.html) to download the application executable file for your platform, machine or environment on which you like to run code and do development.

 After Terraform is installed you can define and create some infrastructure.
+In this tutorial you will manage Docker resources on your local machine.

 ## Define the Terraform Module